sensorario/sensorario-comments/readme.md

 #Install using github

-To add SensorarioModuleComment using github, use this command:
+To add sensorario-module-comment using github, move to protected/modules folder (and create it if not exists), then use this command:

 $ git clone git@github.com:sensorario/sensorario-module-comment